SCHEFR/FORMENU/README.md

     type = 'choice',
     functions = {
         { title = 'Set Player Health to 20',
-           func = function() --use an anonymous function/any other function pointer -- here go the instructions
+           warn = 'Make sure you don\' t use this function at the PvP arena, you might get reported and caught', func = function() --use an anonymous function/any other function pointer -- here go the instructions
                player.health = 20